X

 Why Conduct Customer Journey Mapping?

 Most large corporations operate in ways which separate different functions of the service delivered to its customers e.g. ordering, technical support, complaint handling, warranty claims, general inquiries, etc. This is generally felt to be necessary to build expertise and manage operations.
 However, unless the various functions are joined up, the customer can feel this disconnect or even fall between departments or functions.
-By tracking and describing the customer’s experience at each stage of this ‘journey’, a company is able to…
+By tracking and describing the customer’s experience at each stage of this ‘journey’, a company is able to:

-• Deliver seamless, streamlined products and services that cut across departments within the company
+• Deliver seamless, streamlined products and services that cut across departments within the company.

-• Tailor services to meet the needs of both customers and the business
+• Tailor services to meet the needs of both customers and the business.

-• Understand the experiences, thoughts and feelings of customers
+• Understand the experiences, thoughts, and feelings of customers.

 • Develop compelling propositions.

 Customer journey mapping has obvious advantages within a company, not least in developing a customer culture and the internal buy-in with the brand.
 Customer experience journey mapping exercises focus the business on the customer.
 Simply by spending the time considering what the customer’s lifetime experience is with the company highlights the strategic positioning the customer has within the company, the customer culture, and the degree to which the customer is considered in service design and delivery.
+This can help to unite siloed departments or teams on improving the overall experience of the customer, and how they can work together to do so.

 Many brand strategies are developed in the absence of the customer and yet it is the customer who lives the brand.
-Their perception of the brand comes not only from the messaging, imagery and promotions, but also from the experience they have with the company and its products.
-Whilst this philosophy can now be seen in the imagery of the mass promotional campaigns of some leading brands, it has to be backed up by the experience delivered when interacting with the supplier.
+Their perception of the brand comes not only from the messaging, imagery, and promotions, but also from the experience they have with the company and its products.
+Whilst this philosophy can now be seen in the imagery of the mass promotional campaigns of some leading brands, it must be backed up by the experience delivered when interacting with the supplier.
 A company that understands the customer journey in detail is able to design “ideal” experiences and orientate the operations and the people delivering these to engage its customers with the brand and build loyalty.

 Further Reading